 One Email to Rule Them All

 Next, you need to write a template for the repeat email you’ve identified.
 It doesn’t have to be impersonal… just write it like you normally would.
 Most email providers have a way to insert a first name or other personalized information.
-This helps the recipient feel as though you’re talking to him alone.
+This helps the recipient feel as though you’re talking only to them.

 Once you have the email ready to go, you need a system to trigger it.
 Maybe you log in and apply a tag.
 Whenever possible, however, try to make the email trigger itself.
 The email or series could be tied to a form that tells your system to send it automatically.
 Many forms and other software can use an outside tool like Zapier to apply tags or custom fields automatically.